• Home

 The Trump administration has come under fire from overseas allies, Democrats, and even some factions of his own party for engaging in what has been described as a war of choice.
 Voters at large are unhappy with the campaign as well, with most polls suggesting a majority of Americans disapprove of Trump’s handling of the war and find the administration’s justifications for it insufficient.

 “They’ve been killing people around the world for 45-plus years.
-They’ve killed a lot of Americans, they’ve funded not just Hamas; Hezbollah, the Houthis.
+They’ve killed a lot of Americans; they’ve funded not just Hamas—Hezbollah, the Houthis.
 They have terrorist cells here,” Dimon said.

-Iran’s Hormuz blockade employs a similar strategy to the one deployed by the Houthis on the other end of the Arabian peninsula.
-In retaliation to Israel’s military incursion in Gaza, the militia began targeting ships with missile and drone strikes in 2024, forcing vessels to transit around Africa instead in a deviation that added up to 30% in transit times.
+Iran’s Hormuz blockade employs a similar strategy to the one deployed by the Houthis on the other end of the Arabian Peninsula.
+In retaliation for Israel’s military incursion in Gaza, the militia began targeting ships with missile and drone strikes in 2024, forcing vessels to transit around Africa instead in a deviation that added up to 30% in transit times.
 A ceasefire deal was mediated last year, but many ships have continued to steer clear of Houthi-controlled waters, especially since the war in Iran started.

 The banker also pointed out how Iran “never gave up” on its goal to build nuclear weapons, despite U.S. strikes against Iranian facilities last year and tentative talks between the two countries to secure a deal over the regime’s nuclear program shortly before the current war’s onset.